 Babies under six months old are at increased risk of dehydration.
 You should seek medical advice if they develop gastroenteritis.
 Breast-feeds or bottle-feeds should be encouraged as normal.
 You may find that your baby's demand for feeds increases.
 You may also be advised to give extra fluids (either water or rehydration drinks) in between feeds.

 Rehydration drinks may be advised by a healthcare professional for children at increased risk of dehydration (see above for who this may be).
 They are made from sachets available from pharmacies and on prescription.
 You should be given instructions about how much to give.
 Rehydration drinks provide a perfect balance of water, salts, and sugar.
 The small amount of sugar and salt helps water to be absorbed better from the gut into the body.
-Do not use home-made salt/sugar drinks, as the quantity of salt and sugar has to be exact.
+Home-made salt/sugar mixtures are used in developing countries if rehydration drinks are not available but they have to be made carefully as too much salt can be dangerous to a child.
+Rehydration drinks are cheap and readily available in the UK, and are the best treatment for your child.

 If your child vomits, wait 5-10 minutes and then start giving drinks again, but more slowly (for example, a spoonful every 2-3 minutes).
 Use of a syringe can help in younger children who may not be able to take sips.